 \subsection{Definition}

-A random Hermitian matrix $A$ of order $n$ is said to be \emph{freely randomized} if its distribution is invariant under unitary conjugation, i.e.~$A \sim G A G^\dag$ for each unitary~$G$.
-In particular, if $H$~is uniformly distributed with respect to Haar measure on the group of unitary matrices of order~$n$, $HAH^\dag$~is freely randomized.
+A random Hermitian matrix $A$ of order $n$ is said to be \textit{freely randomized} if its distribution is invariant under unitary conjugation, that is, $A \sim G A G^\dag$ for each unitary $G$.
+In particular, if $H$ is uniformly distributed with respect to Haar measure on the group of unitary matrices of order $n$, $HAH^\dag$ is freely randomized.
 If $A$ is freely randomized, each leading sub-matrix is also freely randomized.